intel/ros2_openvino_toolkit/README.md

 </p>

 ## Inference Implementations
-Currently, the inference feature list is supported:
+Currently, the corresponding relation of supported inference features, models used and yaml configurations are listed as follows:

 <p>
 <details>